 Examination of a sample of the discharge under a microscope usually enables doctors to identify trichomoniasis.

 A single dose of an antibiotic cures most women, but most men need to take an antibiotic for 5 to 7 days.

-Trichomonas vaginalis commonly causes a sexually transmitted disease (STD) of the vagina in women and an STD of the urinary tract in men and women.
+Trichomonas vaginalis commonly causes a sexually transmitted infection (STI) of the vagina in women and an STI of the urinary tract in men and women.
 Women are much more likely to develop symptoms.
-About 20% of women develop trichomoniasis of the vagina (trichomonas vaginitis) during their reproductive years.
+About 20% of women develop trichomoniasis of the vagina (trichomonas vaginitis Trichomonas Vaginitis Trichomonas vaginitis is a vaginal infection due to the protozoa Trichomonas vaginalis.
+Trichomonas vaginitis is usually sexually transmitted.
+It can cause a green or yellow... read more ) during their reproductive years.